nielsenau/2024-10-nypd-hate-crime-analysis/README.md

-# Analysis of NYPD Hate Crimes Dataset — 2019-01-01 to 2024-06-25
+# Analysis of NYPD Hate Crimes Dataset — 2019-01-01 to 2024-09-30

 This repository contains data and code analyzing NYPD Hate Crime data.

 ## Data

-This analysis uses the NYPD Hate Crimes quarterly dataset.
+This analysis uses the NYPD Hate Crimes public dataset (produced by requirement under [New York City Administrative Code § 14-161](https://codelibrary.amlegal.com/codes/newyorkcity/latest/NYCadmin/0-0-0-25275).

 - Name of source:
-  - `NYPD_Hate_Crimes_20240929.csv`: Raw data
+  - `NYPD_Hate_Crimes_20241206.csv`: Raw data
-  - Live and updated at [`NYC OpenData`](https://data.cityofnewyork.us/Public-Safety/NYPD-Hate-Crimes/bqiq-cu78/about_data)
+  - Live and updated at [`NYC OpenData`](https://data.cityofnewyork.us/Public-Safety/NYPD-Hate-Crimes/bqiq-cu78/about_data) on a quarterly basis

 The sheet contains the following columns (as defined by the OpenData dataset info):